 EaglesAXIS is a fantastic way to manage your career objectives.
 You can use EagleAXIS to make appointments with us, navigate internship postings, upload resumes and cover letters, apply for opportunities, and register for professional development and networking events.

 Some companies may already have an internship program in place.
 Those internships are often posted in the employment section of the company's website.
 If you do not see any posted, do not hestitate to contact a company directly and ask them if they have internships available.
-More general search resources include:
+More general search resources are available here.

 80% of jobs are never uploaded to search engines or job boards.
 Meeting and interacting with professionals is a good strategy for discovering internship opportunities and future careers.
 Go to the Tips on Networking section for organizations that arrange networking events.